 The main process in hydropower is to convey the water behind the dam, from a certain height, to the turbines located at a lower elevation.
 The water hits the turbine blades with high velocity and great force, rotating the turbine runner.
-This in turn rotates the generator and produces electricity.
+This in turn rotates the generator and electricity is produced.
 After its energy is used, the water is released through the tailrace back to the river bed, without any processing.
-Therefore, no water will be lost and no water pollution will occur, either.
+Therefore, no water is lost; no water pollution occurs either.

-Kalehan Energy Group companies were granted licenses by the Energy Market Regulatory Authority for 6 projects in the region.
+Kalehan Energy companies were awarded licenses by the Energy Market Regulatory Authority for 3 projects in the region.
 The projects are located in the provinces of Elazığ, Bingöl and Muş and will all be built on the Murat River.
-From the upstream to the downstream, these projects are respectively as follows;
+These projects, from the most upstream to the downstream, are;

-- Upper Kaleköy Dam and Hydroelectric Power Plant : located in Solhan District (dam site, reservoir) of Bingöl Province, and Central District (reservoir) of Muş Province;
+- Yukarı (Upper) Kaleköy Dam and Hydroelectric Power Plant (626,85 MWe): located in Bingöl Province, Solhan District (dam site, reservoir), and Muş Province, Central District (reservoir);

-- Lower Kaleköy Dam and Hydroelectric Power Plant : located in Central District (dam site, reservoir), Genç and Solhan districts (reservoir) of Bingöl Province;
+- Aşağı (Lower) Kaleköy Dam and Hydroelectric Power Plant (500,00 MWe): located in Bingöl Province, Central District (dam site, reservoir), Genç and Solhan districts (reservoir); and

-- Beyhan 1 Dam and Hydroelectric Power Plant : located in Palu District (dam site, reservoir) of Elazığ Province, and Genç District (reservoir) of Bingöl Province;
+- Beyhan 1 Dam and Hydroelectric Power Plant (582,10 MWe): located in Elazığ Province, Palu District (dam site, reservoir), and Bingöl Province, Genç District (reservoir).

 Hydroelectric power plants can be classified in two main groups according to their storage capabilities; HEPPs with storage (dam and reservoir) and run-of river HEPPs without storage (diversion weir).
 Run-of-river schemes produce energy using only the force exerted by flowing water.
 In this type of HEPP, the height of the structure that diverts the river water to the turbines is not as tall as that in a “dam and reservoir” scheme and is usually referred to as a “diversion weir” instead of a “dam”.
 A small lake forms behind the diversion weir, which provides a small amount of storage or no storage at all.
 Therefore, the amount of energy generated by run-of-river HEPPs varies annually and seasonally.